ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/etl-tools/dlt-and-clickhouse.md

 Write dispositions in the dlt library define how the data should be written to the destination.
 There are three types of write dispositions:

-Replace: This disposition replaces the data in the destination with the data from the resource.
+**Replace**: This disposition replaces the data in the destination with the data from the resource.
 It deletes all the classes and objects and recreates the schema before loading the data.
-You can learn more about it here. <a href="https://dlthub.com/docs/general-usage/full-loading">here</a>.
+You can learn more about it <a href="https://dlthub.com/docs/general-usage/full-loading">here</a>.

-Merge: This write disposition merges the data from the resource with the data at the destination.
+**Merge**: This write disposition merges the data from the resource with the data at the destination.
 For `merge` disposition, you would need to specify a `primary_key` for the resource.
-You can learn more about it here. <a href="https://dlthub.com/docs/general-usage/incremental-loading">here</a>.
+You can learn more about it <a href="https://dlthub.com/docs/general-usage/incremental-loading">here</a>.

-Append: This is the default disposition.
+**Append**: This is the default disposition.
 It will append the data to the existing data in the destination, ignoring the `primary_key` field.

 ## Data Loading
 Data is loaded into ClickHouse using the most efficient method depending on the data source: